 Here's how the stats break down:

-With recent TTM operating margins exceeding historical averages, Roper Industries looks like it is doing fine.
+With TTM operating and net margins at a 5-year high, Roper Industries looks like it's doing great.

 - Add Roper Industries to My Watchlist.